G-Core/product-documentation/documentation/cloud/virtual-instances/create-an-instance.md

 published: true
 toc:
 pageTitle: Create a VM | Gcore
 pageDescription: Learn how to create a Linux or Windows Virtual Machine in Gcore Edge Cloud.
-Start using your virtual machine in minutes with ease.
+Start using your Virtual Machine in minutes with ease.
 ---
-# Create a virtual machine
+# Create a Virtual Machine

 1\.
 Open **Instances** tab and click **Create Instance**.